TF-Hafnium/hafnium/docs/getting_started/building.rst

 issues caused by outdated intermediate files.
 It's a useful troubleshooting step but not required for a fresh setup.

+.. _Using_Docker:

 Using Docker
 ^^^^^^^^^^^^

-We provide a Docker container to ensure a consistent development environment or to enable building on non-Linux platforms (eg MacOS).
+We provide a Docker container to ensure a consistent development environment.
 Build the container with `./build/docker/build.sh`.
 You can run commands in the container with `./build/run_in_container.sh -i bash`:

 .. code:: shell